pbinkley/Nov21/README.md

 # Nov21
-This is a workshop demo
+This is a workshop demo for a workshop on Nov.
+21 2025.